Gluten Free Nutella Breakfast Twist Bread

 Frequently Asked Questions:

-Can you make this breakfast twist dairy-free?
+Can I make this breakfast twist dairy-free?

 You can make it dairy-free using a dairy-free version of Nutella, such as Artisana Organic Hazelnut Cacao Spread, and a dairy-free butter.

-Can you freeze this bread?
+Can I freeze this bread?

 Why is the dough too wet?

-If you used another flour blend that I haven’t tested, and you verified that blend works with yeast, you must reduce the liquid amount.
+If you used another flour blend that I haven’t tested, and you verified that the blend works with yeast, you must reduce the liquid amount.
 Please see the Ingredient Notes Section for important TIPS.
 For now, since you have already mixed your wet and dry ingredients, you will need to add more gluten-free flour until your dough is workable.

 Why didn’t the dough rise?